Incorta nabs $120M to power business data analytics

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

-Incorta, an analytics platform designed to speed up data ingestion, this week announced that it raised $120 million in funding contributed by Prysm Capital, with participation from National Grid Ventures, GV, Kleiner Perkins, M12, Sorenson Capital, Telstra Ventures, Ron Wohl, and Silicon Valley Bank (in the form of a credit facility).
-CEO Scott Jones says that the capital, which brings Incorta’s total raised to $195 million, will be used to expand go-to-market operations and meet demand for Incorta’s analytics products.
+Incorta, an analytics platform designed to speed up data ingestion, this week announced it has raised $120 million in funding contributed by Prysm Capital, with participation from National Grid Ventures, GV, Kleiner Perkins, M12, Sorenson Capital, Telstra Ventures, Ron Wohl, and Silicon Valley Bank (in the form of a credit facility).
+CEO Scott Jones says the capital, which brings Incorta’s total raised to $195 million, will be used to expand go-to-market operations and meet demand for Incorta’s analytics products.

-According to a recent IDC study, 70% of CEOs acknowledge that their organization needs to become more data-driven, with 87% saying that becoming more agile and integrated is a top priority over the next five years.
-Meanwhile, new research from Ventana Research highlights where companies struggle most with data analytics.
-Fifty-five percent of organizations report that the most time-consuming task in analytics is preparing the data.
-According to Ventana, 25% of organizations combine more than 20 data sources in their data preparation activities and 39% uses more than 104.
+According to a recent IDC study, 70% of CEOs acknowledge that their organization needs to become more data-driven, with 87% saying becoming more agile and integrated over the next five years is a top priority.
+Meanwhile, a new study from Ventana Research highlights where companies struggle most with data analytics.
+Fifty-five percent of organizations report that the most time-consuming analytics task is preparing the data.
+According to Ventana, 25% of organizations combine more than 20 sources in their data preparation activities and 39% use more than 104.

-Incorta, which was founded in 2014 by Oracle veterans Hichem Sellami, Klaus Fabian, Matthew Halliday, and Osama Elkady, offers a solution that aims to help companies to acquire, enrich, analyze, and act upon business data.
+Incorta, which was founded in 2014 by Oracle veterans Hichem Sellami, Klaus Fabian, Matthew Halliday, and Osama Elkady, aims to help companies to acquire, enrich, analyze, and act upon business data.
 It can make upwards of tens of billions of rows of data “analytics-ready” without the need to pre-aggregate, reshape or transform the data in any way, connecting to enterprise apps, data streams, and data files via over 240 integrations.

 “The unprecedented events of the past year highlight the importance of modern data analytics in today’s business environment — platforms and tools like Incorta that deliver data to users directly without costly systems and processes like data warehousing … severely limiting speed and agility,” Jones said in a press release.
 “After hitting a major inflection point in 2020, Incorta is now scaling fast to meet global demand for modern data analytics in the cloud.”